 We will collect all your recycling and food waste weekly.
-To find out more about what can be included in each container look out for our video coming in August that will explain the changes coming in the autumn.
+To find out more about what can be included in each container watch our video about the Waste Changes or have a look at our guides explaining the new service.

 Residual (non-recyclable) bag collections will be every three weeks.
 Households will be able to put out a maximum of three PCC-provided standard size grey residual bags every three weeks.
 We will provide every household with 52 grey bags for the year.

-There will be special arrangements for households of six or more people.
+There are special arrangements for households of six or more people.

 For those with children using nappies or adults using incontinence products, a FREE Absorbent Hygiene Product (AHP) subscription service is available